keiserlab/keiserlab.github.io/_pages/publications.md

         doi &nbsp; <i class="fas fa-external-link-alt"></i>
     btn_class: "btn--primary"

+feature_row5:

   - image_path: /assets/images/papers/10.1038.npp.2010.195.jpg
+    alt: >-
-    alt: "The presynaptic component of the serotonergic system is required for clozapine's efficacy"
+        The presynaptic component of the serotonergic system is required for clozapine's efficacy
     title: >-
         <span itemprop="name">The presynaptic component of the serotonergic system is required for clozapine's efficacy</span>
     excerpt: >-